 My financial status

 Debt: the only debt I have is my Student Loan which I don’t need to start paying back until I’m earning over £21,000 a year.
-I’ve always been very good with money and never had credit cards, learning to live within my means.
+I’ve always been very good with money in the sense never had credit cards, learning to live within my means.

 House: I don’t own any property.
 I’ve only ever rented flats or lived in home shares.

-Savings: I have a modest amount of savings which I built up over the few years I was living in London (you can read about how I saved this amount here).
-Rather than buying clothes and eating out I instead prioritised saving.
-That gave me the flexibility to take a year off from work.
-During that time I began blogging and launched Love Her Wild and started making a career for myself online.
-It meant that I earnt back what I spent so still have those savings as a safety net.
+Savings: I have a modest amount of savings which I built up over the few years I was living in London – predominanatly my last year there (you can read about how I saved £8000 in a year here).
+Rather than buying clothes and eating out I prioritised saving.
+That gave me the flexibility to take a year off from work to go on adventures.
+During that time I began blogging and launched Love Her Wild and started making a career for myself as an adventurer.
+In my first 2 years building my brand, my spending and earnings were pretty much equal so I still have those savings as a safety net.

 Business expenses: I have a number of on-going business expenses.
-Mainly hosting and domain fees, newsletter and social media services, leading insurance plus occasional marketing fees.
+Mainly hosting and domain fees, newsletter and social media services, insurance plus occasional marketing fees.
 I don’t have an office to work from so tend to find a library or coffee shop where ever I am as a temporary office.
-I don’t yet outsource any work but hope that will change next year!
+I don’t outsource much work but hope that will change soon!

 Dependants: I don’t have any children or dependents that I need to support.

-Pension: I haven’t been paying into a pension for the last 3 years but will be setting this up going forward.
+Pension: I haven’t been paying into a pension for the last 3 years.

 Tax: I’m registered as a sole trader so need to pay tax on any profits over £11,500.

-Family support: I don’t receive regular financial support from my family (or my husband’s).
-They do support us though by letting us stay for free or for low rent occasionally in between travels and adventures.
+Family support: I don’t receive regular financial support or a large trust fund from my family (or my husband’s).
+They do support us though by letting us stay for free or for low rent occasionally for short periods in between travels and adventures.

 Partner: Gil is also building a career for himself online but currently I’m the higher earner….so no secret wealthy husband unfortunately 🙂